hougarden/hougardenAuApiDoc/README.md

-## Access for two Squiiz APIs is needed as following:
+## Access for two Squiiz APIs is needed as following

 **/getListingbyID/**
 **/suburb/**

-## More information needs to be provided:
+## More information needs to be provided

 **/agents or ( /agents/ids with /agents/{id} )**
 >return all available agents with Agent columns (Including officeId)